tranleanh/Perceptron-Backpropagation/README.md

 # Basic-Perceptron
 This repo includes C++ and Python Sources of some algorithms for Perceptron and Classification.
+"Back-Propagation" includes the jupyter notebook implementation of back-prog algorithm.
+"Perceptron-C" consists of the implementaions of some basic perceptron-based classification algorithm.

 Run the C++ programs (in terminal):